MDC-Berlin-Kaminski-team/scifiRNA-seq/README.md

+Please refer to [Wiki](https://github.com/MDC-Berlin-Kaminski-team/scifiRNA-seq/wiki) for running / installation Instructions.

+# About this repository

+This is a fork of the original repository at: https://github.com/epigen/scifiRNA-seq

+The main reason for the fork is that the original pipeline could have been run practically only on a cluster.
+In local version it was spawning numerous processes - each for an Illumina well.
+It led immediately to immense use of RAM and CPUs.

+The update version controls the maximal number of processes used.
+The original pipeline, aka `scifi` accepts now two new command line options:

+`--nocluster` - use it when running the pipeline locally.
+`--num-processes` - by default 10, the maximal number of processes the pipeline is about to spawn.

+Note: the number of CPU used might be about x4 times as the number of processes as each of the processes runs STAR with 4 threads.
+So in default configuration be prepared 40 CPUs to be clocking.

+See below the content of the original README.md file:

+***

 > :warning: **This repository is experimental**: Testing is very limited and we provide no promise of continually developing or maintain it!